WladimirFilho/Flutter-MyFunCity/README.md

 ### Flutter setup

+Make sure you have the flutter installed on your machine.

 Flutter version has to be 3.7.5
--[Link for the flutter documentation](https://docs.flutter.dev/development/tools/sdk/releases) Dart version has to be 2.19.2
+-[Link for the flutter documentation](https://docs.flutter.dev/development/tools/sdk/releases)

 ### How to run this project

+The recomendation is to run this project either on Android or Ios Simulator, so before running the project, start your prefered emulator.

-* Go to the root folder of the application using your terminal
+To run the project, go to the root folder of the application using your terminal and run the following commands:

-* Run `flutter pub get`
+* `flutter pub get`
-* Execute `flutter run`
+* `flutter run`